stan-dev/design-docs/designs/0030-complex-numbers.md

 if (z1 == z2) { ... }
 ```

-Note that this imports all of the usual difficulties of comparing floating-point numbers.
+Note that comparing complex numbers inherits all of the usual difficulties of comparing floating-point numbers.
 Testing for equality of floating point and hence complex numbers should be avoided if possible.
 Because of promotion, equality can apply to complex numbers mixed with real or integers.

 ### Promotion and function arguments